 Custom made

-Custom made hearing aids, is like saying tailor made.
+Custom-made hearing aids are completely tailor-made.
 Impressions are taken of the ear and the hearing aid is made to the exact shape of the ear so it fits like a glove.
-This term covers all in the ear hearing aid styles from the smallest invisible in the canal hearing aid to the full shell hearing aid.
-It is a great advantage to have a perfect anatomical fit to ensure comfort for all day wearing.
+This term covers all in-the-ear hearing aid styles, from the smallest invisible-in-the-canal hearing aid to the full shell hearing aid.
+It is a great advantage to have a perfect anatomical fit to ensure comfort for all-day wear.

 Top hearing aid features to consider

-If the desire is to have a hearing aid that does everything, then the receiver in the ear devices are the best choice as they are packed full of all the available features.
+If you desire a hearing aid that does everything, then receiver-in-the-ear devices are the best choice as they are packed full of all the available features.

-The top of these are partner or table mics which greatly reduce listening effort and enhance speech understanding in noise.
-The ability to stream TV directly into the hearing aids without the need for an interface or anything worn around the neck is an extremely popular benefit.
-It means the television can be at any level but the wearer hears it perfectly matched to their hearing needs.
+The top of these are partner or table mics, which greatly reduce listening effort and enhance speech understanding in noise.
+Streaming TV directly into the hearing aids without the need for an interface or anything worn around the neck is an extremely popular benefit.
+It means the television can be at any level, but the wearer hears it perfectly matched to their hearing needs.
+There are a range of other features available, such as water-resistant and rechargeable options.

 How to get hearing aids fitted

-The first step is a full diagnostic evaluation, this includes:
+The first step is a full diagnostic evaluation, which includes:

 The most suitable types of hearing corrective devices will be discussed and the different styles available.
 Once we have agreed the best options together, we may be required to take impressions of your ears using a soft putty-like material.
 These will be sent for processing and an appointment will be made for the fitting of your new hearing aids.